json

 // Serialization

-json = Json.read("{b:1, a: 2}"); // Fails, keys is not quoted
+json = Json.read(input); // Fails, comments not allowed

-json = Json.read(new StringReader("{b: 1, a: 2}"), new JsonReadOptions().setAllowUnquotedKey(true)); // OK
+json = Json.read(new JsonReader().setInput(new StringReader(input)).setComments(true)); // OK

-json.write(System.out, new JsonWriteOptions().setPretty(true).setSorted(true)); // pretty print and sort keys
+json.write(new JsonWriter().setOutput(...).setIndent(2).setSorted(true)); // pretty print and sort keys

 // {